dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 )
 ```

 The advantage of global variables is that you don't have to pass them around.
-Most languages store the standard input and output streams in global variables for exactly this reason--you never know when you're going to want to print something to standard out, and you don't want every function to have to accept and pass on arguments containing those streams just in case someone further down the line needs them.
+Most languages store the standard input and output streams in global variables for exactly this reason -- you never know when you're going to want to print something to standard out, and you don't want every function to have to accept and pass on arguments containing those streams just in case someone further down the line needs them.

 However, once a value, such as the standard output stream, is stored in a global variable and you have written code that references that global variable, it's tempting to try to temporarily modify the behavior of that code by changing the variable's value.